 In this post:

 Everyone in the sales and marketing space talks about speed-to-lead.
-Get qualified leads, more meetings, talk to them fast and ensure an excellent lead conversion rate.
-And they’re not wrong.
+Get qualified leads, more meetings, talk to them fast, and ensure an excellent lead conversion rate.
+They're not wrong.
 Responding to inbound interest quickly matters.

 But what happens after someone books a meeting with you?
 How do you ensure you convert leads?
 How do you route leads to the right rep?
 How do you find the other decision makers involved?

-A calendar notification pops up after the leads completes your scheduling process.
-Your SDR or BDR will then have to pull up the prospect’s LinkedIn five minutes before the call.
+A calendar notification pops up after the lead completes your scheduling process.
+Your SDR or BDR will then have to pull up the prospect's LinkedIn five minutes before the call.

 They scan the company's homepage, try to remember what the prospect's company does, and walk into the meeting hoping they'll figure it out as they go.

-That’s not a process.
-That’s improvisation.
-And if you’re selling anything that costs more than a few hundred bucks a month, improvisation is going to cost you deals (new opportunities).
+That's not a process.
+That's improvisation.
+And if you're selling anything that costs more than a few hundred bucks a month, improvisation is going to cost you deals.

 How most teams waste their best inbound leads by showing up to calls unprepared

-What you do with the time between that booking and the actual call determines whether that meeting turns into pipeline or the polite “we’ll think about it and get back to you”.
+So what you do with the time between that booking and the actual call determines whether that meeting turns into pipeline or the polite "we'll think about it and get back to you."

-As well, what you do with the other people at that company also matters.
-We are talking about the ones who didn’t book the meeting but will absolutely influence the buying decision; it determines whether that pipeline turns into revenue.
+What you do with the other people at that company also matters.
+We are talking about the ones who didn't book the meeting but will absolutely influence the buying decision.
+It determines whether that pipeline turns into revenue.

 Multi-threaded deals with five or more stakeholders engaged on the other hand close at 30%.
-That’s a 6x improvement.
-And those numbers come from Gong’s analysis of 1.8 million opportunities.
+That's a 6x improvement.
+Those numbers come from Gong's analysis of 1.8 million opportunities.

 Inbound Meeting Workflow: from your meeting booking platform to a fully researched, multi-threaded sales opportunity